-This statement constitutes Fuller’s Modern Slavery and Human Trafficking Statement for the financial year ended 27 March 2021.
+This statement constitutes Fuller’s Modern Slavery and Human Trafficking Statement for the financial year ended1 April 2023.
 As required by the Act, this statement reports on the steps taken by Fuller’s during the year to ensure that slavery and human trafficking is not taking place in any part of our own business or any of our supply chains.

 Our structure and our business

 Fuller’s is a premium pubs and hotels business founded in Chiswick, London in 1845 and listed on the premium market of the London Stock Exchange.
-We have 209 managed businesses, with 1,027 boutique bedrooms, and 175 Tenanted Inns.
-The estate is predominately located in the South of England (44% of sites are within the M25) and stretches from London to the Jurassic Coast via the New Forest.
-Our Managed pubs and hotels include the Cotswold Inns and Hotels and the Bel & Dragon Country Inns.
-Further information can be found in our 2021 Annual Report, which is available on our website www.fullers.co.uk
+Fuller’s has 187 managed businesses, with 1,015 boutique bedrooms, and 191 Tenanted Inns.
+The Fuller’s pub estate stretches from Brighton to Birmingham and from Bristol to the Greenwich Peninsula, including 163 locations within the M25.
+Our Managed Pubs and Hotels include Cotswold Inns & Hotels – seven stunning hotels in the Cotswolds, and Bel & The Dragon – six exquisite modern English inns located in the Home Counties.
+Further information can be found in our 2023 Annual Report, which is available on our website www.fullers.co.uk.

 Modern slavery and human trafficking

-We are committed to conducting our business ethically and with integrity, and that there is no modern slavery or human trafficking in any part of our business or supply chains.
+We are committed to conducting our business ethically and with integrity, and striving to ensure that there is no modern slavery or human trafficking in any part of our business or supply chains.

 Our supply chains

-Our supply chains include the sourcing of raw materials and finished products for the purposes of providing food and drink, goods and equipment used in our pubs and hotels and our support office, contactors, sub-contractors, and professional service suppliers.
-In total we have around 1,000 suppliers ranging in size and complexity.
+Our supply chains include the sourcing of raw materials and finished products for the purposes of providing food and drink, goods and equipment used in our pubs and hotels and our support office, construction and maintenance services for our freehold estate, contactors, sub-contractors, and professional service suppliers.
+In total we have over 1,000 suppliers ranging in size and complexity, with the majority operating in the United Kingdom.
 In most cases we aim to develop long term relationships with our key suppliers and to rationalise the number of suppliers we partner with, but we do have a large number of smaller contractors who service the day-to-day requirements across our estate.
 We seek to maintain open communication with our contractors and suppliers regarding our values and expectations.